Petrosdevri/Greek-VAT-Calculator/README.md

-A simple program to calculate Greek VAT rates.
+A simple web page to calculate Greek VAT rates.